Battle of the Bulge Monument

-The Battle of the Bulge Monument formerly known as the Mardasson Memorial is a monument honoring the memory of American soldiers wounded or killed during World War II's Battle of the Bulge.
+The Battle of the Bulge Monument, formerly known as the Mardasson Memorial (Mémorial du Mardasson), is a monument honoring the memory of American soldiers wounded or killed during World War II's Battle of the Bulge.
 Designed in the shape of a five-pointed American star, it is located near Bastogne in the Luxembourg province of Belgium.
 The first step toward the memorial was undertaken on July 4, 1946, with the presentation of some earth from the site to U.S. President Harry Truman.
 The dedication was on July 16, 1950.

 Design

 Belgian architect Georges Dedoyard designed a 12 m tall monument in the shape of a five-pointed American star with 31 m sides surrounding a 20 m wide atrium.
 The inner walls are covered with ten passages carved in stone commemorating the battle, and the parapet bears the names of the 48 U.S. States.
 Insignia of most participating battalions are shown on the walls, representing the 76,890 killed and wounded during the thwarted December 1944–January 1945 German Watch on the Rhine offensive, known in English by the colloquial "Battle of the Bulge".